Vol. 89, No. 5

 In 1899, Congress appropriated $16,000 to the USDA Bureau of Soils to conduct four soil surveys in the Nation.
 One of the four was the Soil Survey of the Connecticut River Valley published in 1903.
 Charged with mapping the existing farmland and land suitable for future agricultural production, this effort speaks volumes to both the historic importance of farming in the region and the highly productive and unique soils found in the Pioneer Valley a century ago.

 Now collected, managed and distributed by the USDA Natural Resources Conservation Service (NRCS), soils information is the backbone of resource management and conservation planning activities that support agriculture sustainability in the Commonwealth.
-The soils data for the Nation, including all counties in Massachusetts, can be found on-line through the NRCS Web Soil Survey and the Soil Data Mart.
+The soils data for the Nation, including all counties in Massachusetts, can be found on-line through the NRCS Web Soil Survey and the Soil Data Access.

 A viable and productive agricultural system is one that is sustainable in the face of a changing environment.
 Soil is the primary medium from which our food is derived and though it is often taken for granted, there are steps we can take to enhance both the health and sustainability of the Earth’s skin.

 What is considered a healthy soil?
 Generally a healthy agricultural soil is one that contains organic matter, retains water and nutrients while also allowing air and water to filter through the profile while providing a habitat for living organisms.
 If all soils possessed these basic qualities, there would be fewer starving people in the world.
 How can this be ?